 The memory for the capture system on your Protégé organ is sustained by a Lithium battery.
 This allows capture settings and related items to be retained in memory when the organ is switched off or unplugged.
 Under normal circumstances, the Lithium battery should last for several years.
-A built-in warning system will alert you when the battery becomes weak and needs to be replaced.
-The green power light will flash for about ten seconds after the organ is switched on if the battery is in need of replacement.
+A built-in warning system will alert you when the battery becomes weak and needs to be replaced..